MunskyGroup/FISH_Processing/README.md

 # Documentation accessible in readthedocs

-The documentation is accessible in the following [link](https://fish-processing.readthedocs.io/en/latest/).
+The documentation is accessible at the following [link](https://fish-processing.readthedocs.io/en/latest/).

 # Colab implementation